nunchuk-io/tap-protocol/README.md

 auto status = tapsigner->Status();

 if (tapsigner->NeedSetup()) {
-  // Setup new card
+  // Set up a new card
   Bytes chain_code = RandomChainCode(); // generate random chain code
   std::string cvc = "123456";
   auto setup = tapsigner->New(chain_code, cvc);
 }

-// See more command in include/tap_protocol/cktapcard.h
+// See more commands in include/tap_protocol/cktapcard.h
 ```

 Alternative, we can use Tapsigner HWI interface